 - arrange delivery of application materials so they are received by the College of Dentistry no later than December 1.

 These courses are required prior to admissions to the DMD.
 To be competitive, applicants are encouraged to take 3-4 upper level courses from the attached list of advanced science classes.
+The UIC College of Dentistry does not accept AP credits for the basic prerequisites.
+However, if basic level chemistry, biology or physics courses requirements are met with AP credit, students may take the specific number of credit hours in each area from upper level science courses (preferably at a 4-year university).

 Letters of Recommendation